matrix-org/matrix-js-sdk/README.md

     // If you want to keep the current secret storage, you can set `setupNewSecretStorage` to `false`.
     // If `setupNewSecretStorage` is `true`, you need to fill `createSecretStorageKey`
     setupNewSecretStorage: true,
-    // This function will be called if `setupNewSecretStorage` is `true`.
+    // This function will be called if a new secret storage key (aka recovery key) is needed.
     // You should remember the key you return here, because you will need it to unlock the secret storage.
-    // This key should implement the https://matrix-org.github.io/matrix-js-sdk/interfaces/crypto_api.GeneratedSecretStorageKey.html interface.
-    createSecretStorageKey: () => {
+    createSecretStorageKey: async () => {
         return mySecretStorageKey;
     },
 });